kabuhakmeh3/job-classifier/README.md

 **Motivation**

 Job boards have millions of postings.
+An individual xml file can be > 15 GB.
 Job search sites are paid by link clicks.
 Postings for skilled positions receive low conversion rates in when shown to an advertising audience from social media platforms.